Here is a checklist to help you make the best choices.

 During this enrollment period you may change or join a Medicare Advantage

-the most important factors are Medicare Advantage plans typically include
+most important factors are Medicare Advantage plans typically include

 a Part D prescription drug plan, urgent care visits and low or no copays

-If you are not currently in a Medicare Advantage HMO, you can join during
+If you are currently not in a Medicare Advantage HMO, you can join during

 and join a stand-alone Part D plan will return to their Original Medicare

 and should consider applying for and purchasing a Medicare Supplement

 insurance (also known as Medi-Gap).
 A Medicare Supplement policy helps